What is the fertile window?

 The best time to get pregnant in the fertile window

-Unlike resilient sperm, the egg cell starts to deteriorate quite quickly after ovulation happens.
+Unlike resilient sperm cells, the egg cell starts to deteriorate quite quickly after ovulation happens.
 Within 24 hours the egg cell usually dies, and even before this, as each hour passes, the cell loses quality and conceiving becomes less likely.
-For this reason and to increase the chances of conceiving, it’s best to have sex the day before ovulation happens.
+For this reason, it’s best to have sex as close to ovulation as possible..

 Preventing pregnancy in the fertile window

 While finding the fertile window can help identify your best time to get pregnant, this knowledge can also be used to do exactly the reverse: preventing you from getting pregnant.
 A short fertile window means there are only actually six days in a month when a woman can get pregnant.